joefreeman/topical/server_ex/docs/getting-started.md

 Topical.unsubscribe(MyApp.Topical, "lists/foo", ref)
 ```

-However, rather than using the API from Elixir, you may wish to set up the
+However, rather than using the API from Elixir, you may wish to set up a
-[Cowboy adapter](cowboy-adapter.md), and then use the [JavaScript client](javascript-client.md).
+[WebSocket adapter](websocket-adapter.md), and then use the [JavaScript client](javascript-client.md).